 Organization: Geneva Global

+Geneva Global seeks a consultant to act as a Program Advisor in the set-up and launch of the Girls First Fund’s grantmaking services and related activities in Dominican Republic.
 Geneva Global is a social enterprise that provides a full range of advice and services to help individuals, foundations, corporations, and nonprofits in their social change initiatives.
-Geneva Global is providing services to the Girls’ First Fund, a pooled philanthropic fund that seeks to expand resources to community-based organizations, particularly women- and girl-centered and -led organizations that are working to comprehensively prevent and respond to child marriage.
+Geneva Global is providing services to the Girls’ First Fund, a pooled philanthropic fund that seeks to expand resources to community-based organizations, particularly women- and girl-centered and -led organizations that are working to comprehensively prevent and respond to child marriage and informal unions.
 The Girls First Fund is being supported by eight founding partners including, the Children’s Investment Fund Foundation (CIFF), David & Lucile Packard Foundation, Dutch Postcode Lottery, Ford Foundation, Girls Not Brides, The Kendeda Fund, NoVo Foundation, and an anonymous foundation.

 The consultant will be an independent contractor to Geneva Global and not an employee of the company.
 The consultant is not eligible for any employee-related benefits, plans, or programs of Geneva Global, and the consultant is expected to provide their own workspace to successfully carry out the deliverables listed below.
 This is a 6-month, national consulting post – with potential for extension based on programmatic needs.

 - Inform the Girls First Fund’s understanding of the changing context, country-specific trends, and challenges related to child marriage and informal unions, and grantmaking.

 - Ensure that the values and guiding principles of the Girls First Fund are adhered to through the Fund’s grantmaking activities.